Injuries make road back to NBA Finals bumpy for Suns, Bucks

 Milwaukee had to overcome the loss of Giannis Antetokounmpo to a knee injury last season during the Eastern Conference finals, winning the final two games against Atlanta in part because of how well Middleton played.

-Now the Bucks will have to find a way without Middleton, who underwent testing Thursday that confirmed the diagnosis of a sprained left MCL.
-The Bucks said he would be treated daily and his status would be updated in approximately two weeks, which means he will miss at least the rest of the first round.
+Now the Bucks will have to find a way without Middleton, who was undergoing testing Thursday to determine the damage to his medial collateral ligament.

 “Obviously, it’s a challenge.
 We kind of know the deal now,” Antetokounmpo said.
 “We’ve got to go and get one on the road.
 It’s going to be hard.
 Nobody says it’s going to be easy.
 But we know what the deal is.
 Khris is down.
 But we have a great team, talented team, tough team.
 Hopefully we can go out here and compete to the highest of our ability.